rayalan/binary-adages/content/pages/profile-employer-questions.md

 ## Strategy

 * What's your strategy for staffing engineering - aim to hire exclusively top performers?
 A lot of average developers supported by a few exceptional ones?
+* What do you hire for?
+Skills?
+Aptitude?
+Attitude?
+Why?
 * How do you attract and retain really strong hires?
 * How do you compensate the team?
 * Do you share board slides with the team?